-The duration and amount of funding varies according to program.
+The duration and amount of funding are specified in the award letter.

 The Fonds cannot provide funding over the amount requested in the funding application or indicated in the program rules.

 The conditions relating to the value of training awards, eligibility periods and the duration of funding are specified in the program rules for the year of application.
 Funding may cover a maximum period of up to 18 semesters (6 at the master's level and 12 at the doctoral level), whether said funding is obtained from the FRQ, a recognized granting agency or a foundation that offers awards on a merit basis.